kwanwan/WorkBetter/README.md

 This demo requires the Oracle Container Engine for Managed Kubernetes Service (OKE) as the runtime platform.

 - If you do not already have an OKE cluster, you must provision one before you can run the demo.
-- Please follow the instruction here to provision your OKE cluster [OKE Setup Link](OKEsetup.md).
+- Please follow the instruction here to provision your OKE cluster [OKE Setup](OKEsetup.md).

 ## Provision a Wercker Application